holistic-stack/openscad-tree-sitter/src/lib/PROGRESS.md

   - Added mock for cursor.nodeText property to handle tree-sitter API changes
   - Updated tests to work with the current tree-sitter API

-### Current Issues
-- The tree-sitter CST structure is different from what we expected, which is causing issues with our visitors
-- Some tests still rely on hardcoded values instead of proper parameter extraction

 ### Recently Completed
 - Implemented control structure visitors for if, for, let, and each statements:
   - Created ControlStructureVisitor class to handle control structures
-  - Implemented visitIfStatement method to handle if-else and if-else-if-else statements
-  - Implemented visitForStatement method to handle for loops with different variable formats
-  - Implemented visitLetExpression method to handle let expressions with assignments
-  - Implemented visitEachStatement method to handle each statements
+  - Implemented methods for if, for, let, and each statements
   - Added tests for all control structure types
   - Updated visitor-ast-generator.ts to include the new visitor

+### Current Issues
+- The tree-sitter CST structure is different from what we expected, which is causing issues with our visitors
+- Some tests still rely on hardcoded values instead of proper parameter extraction

 ### Next Steps
 - Add support for expression visitors